NetCoreApps/Chinook/README.md

         ]
     }

-The same query in a browser:
+Viewing the same query in a browser:

 https://localhost:5001/tracks?TrackId=3504